What we feed them.

 All meals cooked on site, prepared on site.
 How allergies are handled, a sample weekly menu, and the everyday details.

 Lorna has been our cook since 2021.
-She prepares every meal in the centre's kitchen, using a four-week rotating menu that we adjust seasonally.
-Allergies, intolerances, vegetarian, halal, kosher and culturally specific requirements are accommodated in the kitchen rather than asked of parents.
+She prepares every meal in the centre's kitchen, using a 4-week rotating menu that we adjust seasonally.
+Allergies, intolerances and vegetarian diets are accommodated in the kitchen rather than asked of parents.

 | Breakfast | 7:00 to 8:30am | Toast, cereal, porridge, fruit.
 For children arriving early. |